rhomobile/rhomobile-docs/docs/en/2.2.0/rhoelements/apd-printer-demo-user-notes.md

 Calibrate the screen, and set the date, time and regional settings as required.
 Return to Section 6 of this manual.

-Motorola, Moto, Motorola Solutions and the Stylized M Logo are trademarks or registered trademarks of Motorola Trademark Holdings, LLC and are used under license.
+Motorola, Moto, Zebra Technologies and the Stylized M Logo are trademarks or registered trademarks of Zebra Trademark Holdings, LLC and are used under license.
 All other trademarks are the property of their respective owners.

-©2011 Motorola Solutions, Inc. All Rights Reserved.
+©2011 Zebra Technologies, Inc. All Rights Reserved.